Sean Mannion (American football): College

-During his sophomore season in 2012, Mannion completed 200 of 309 passes for 2,446 yards, 15 touchdowns, and 13 interceptions.
+As a sophomore in 2012, Mannion completed 200 of 309 passes for 2,446 yards, 15 touchdowns, and 13 interceptions.

 Mannion remained the starter in 2013.
-On September 21, 2013, Mannion threw for five touchdown passes against the Utah Utes, tying a school record held by Derek Anderson.
-The next game, On September 28, Mannion threw for six touchdown passes against the Colorado Buffaloes, setting a new school record for most passing touchdowns in a game.
-Mannion finished the 2013 season leading the Beavers to a 7–6 record, including a victory in the Hawaii Bowl over the Boise State Broncos on Christmas Eve.
-In the final game, Mannion threw for 259 yards, giving him a Pac-12 Conference-record, 4,662 yards passing for the season.
+On September 21, 2013, he threw for five touchdown passes against the Utah Utes, tying a school record held by Derek Anderson.
+In the next game, on September 28, Mannion threw for six touchdown passes against the Colorado Buffaloes, setting a new school record for most passing touchdowns in a game.
+He finished the 2013 season leading the Beavers to a 7–6 record, including a victory in the Hawaii Bowl over the Boise State Broncos on Christmas Eve.
+In the final game, Mannion threw for 259 yards, giving him a Pac-12 Conference-record 4,662 yards passing for the season.
 He finished the season with a school-record 37 passing touchdowns.

-Remaining the starter his senior season in 2014, Mannion became the Beavers all-time leader in career passing yards and passing touchdowns during the season, passing Derek Anderson's records.
-Later in the year, he became the Pac-12's all-time leader in passing yards, breaking Matt Barkley's record.
-He finished the season with 3,164 yards and 15 touchdowns.
+Remaining the starter as a senior in 2014, Mannion became the Beavers' all-time leader in career passing yards and passing touchdowns during the season, passing Derek Anderson's records.
+Later that year, Mannion became the Pac-12's all-time leader in passing yards, breaking Matt Barkley's record.
+He finished the season with 3,164 yards, 15 touchdowns, and eight interceptions.

-For his career, Mannion started 43 games, completing 1,187 of 1,838 passes for 13,600 yards, 83 touchdowns and 54 interceptions.
+For his career, Mannion started 43 games, completing 1,187 of 1,838 passes for 13,600 yards, 83 touchdowns, and 54 interceptions.